A relative path sometimes referred to as a non-absolute or fractional path, is a URL containing only a portion of the whole path.

 Using relative URLs in your menu structure can lead to significant duplicate content concerns if one incorrect link in your content leads to an entire test environment being spidered and crawled.

 Using relative canonical URLs might also cause problems.
 You canonicalize URLs when you specify the “ideal” URL for information on your website.
-If you use relative references as well as an indexed subdomain or test environment, you’ll find yourself dealing with many versions of the same piece of information… you can see how this would be difficult for a search engine to handle.
+If you use relative references and an indexed subdomain or test environment, you’ll find yourself dealing with many versions of the same piece of information… you can see how this would be difficult for a search engine to handle.

 3. URLs that are protocol-specific

 The so-called protocol-relative URL is another issue.
-This is a URL that does not begin with http:// or https://.
-The use of protocol-relative or canonical URLs within links is a bad idea, however, since duplicate content concerns may still persist between HTTP and HTTPS versions of a website.
+This URL does not begin with http:// or https://.
+Using protocol-relative or canonical URLs within links is a bad idea, however, since duplicate content concerns may persist between HTTP and HTTPS versions of a website.

 However, the best solution to overcome the difficulties of using the relative path is to use the absolute path wherever feasible.
 Hope you have found this post useful.
 Do not forget to reach out in case of queries.

-Get more related articles on WordPress best practices, troubleshooting techniques, and other tips on our blog page, and to know about all WordPress terminologies and other basic definitions, visit our glossary page.
+Get more related articles on WordPress best practices, troubleshooting techniques, and other tips on our blog page.
+Visit our glossary page to learn about all WordPress terminologies and other basic definitions.